-- Develop strategies and mechanisms to promote regionalization as a viable alternative for small, economically challenged communities with declining populations and aging WWTPs. - Protect the public health and environmental quality of the state of Wisconsin. - Manage the revolving loan fund in such a way as to protect its long-term integrity and enable it to revolve in perpetuity. - Provide economic assistance to municipalities, including those that may not have substantial credit histories, for the purposes of constructing and maintaining water quality related infrastructure. - Identify and implement innovative programs necessary to fill funding gaps in the state for meeting water quality standards and objectives. - Implement policy changes that encourage municipalities to make their wastewater treatment systems and stormwater systems more resilient, sustainable, and adaptive to climate change impacts. - Continue to refine strategies, programs, and mechanisms to ensure that municipalities are able to address the highest priority water quality problems.
+- Develop strategies and mechanisms to promote regionalization as a viable alternative for small, economically challenged communities with declining populations and aging WWTPs. - Protect the public health and environmental quality of the state of Wisconsin. - Manage the revolving loan fund in such a way as to protect its long-term integrity and enable it to revolve in perpetuity. - Provide economic assistance to municipalities, including those that may not have substantial credit histories, for the purposes of constructing and maintaining water quality related infrastructure. - Identify and implement innovative programs necessary to fill funding gaps in the state for meeting water quality standards and objectives. - Implement policy changes that encourage municipalities to make their wastewater treatment systems and stormwater systems more resilient and sustainable. - Continue to refine strategies, programs, and mechanisms to ensure that municipalities are able to address the highest priority water quality problems.

-IV.
-SOURCES AND USES OF FUNDS
+4.0 SOURCES AND USES OF FUNDS